bytebakers/bytebakers.github.io/README.md

 We want to provide nice products, we control the quality and put the _Cool Factor_ at its best.
 We hope that you'll enjoy working with us 🤩

-For all questions/inquiries, please contact us at hello@bytebakers.app.
+For all questions/inquiries, please contact us at [hello@bytebakers.app](hello@bytebakers.app).

-If you want more informations you should go to the company's website: https://bytebakers.app.
+If you want more informations you should go to the company's website: [byteBakers.app](https://bytebakers.app).